DevTomT/weather-app/README.md

 A simple app showing weather forecast in 7 predefined cities.
 In additon you can add your own cities.
-Unfortunately I can't connect with metaweather.com API, so it's only a "demo" version.

 Application uses:
 + html